San Francisco Truvada Injury Lawyer

 Anyone or a family member of the individual who has experienced severe side effects such as osteoporosis, kidney failure, or broken bones while using Truvada may file a lawsuit against Gilead.Are most defective drug claims class action lawsuits?

-Many people who have been injured by Truvada usually wonder if the claim will fall under a class action lawsuit which often results in small compensation.
-Truvada lawsuits will likely be merged as multi-district litigation (MDL) where each plaintiff receives a settlement based on his or her damages and injuries incurred by Truvada.What is the fee for filing a Truvada lawsuit?
+Many people injured by Truvada usually wonder if the claim falls under a class action lawsuit, often resulting in small compensation.
+Truvada lawsuits will likely be merged as multi-district litigation (MDL), where each plaintiff receives a settlement based on his or her damages and injuries incurred by Truvada.What is the fee for filing a Truvada lawsuit?

-Most attorneys work on a contingency basis, which means that there are no upfront fees.
+Most attorneys work on a contingency basis, meaning there are no upfront fees.
 We only collect a legal fee if we win compensation for your case.When should I file a Truvada lawsuit?

 It's better to file a lawsuit sooner than later since California law has statutes of limitations that could prohibit you from filing if you wait too long.
 The statute of limitations in California to file a personal injury case is two years.
 Most people who have used Truvada in HIV treatment will likely fall within these time limits if they contact a Truvada injury lawyer soon.San Francisco Truvada Injury Lawyer